riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # Plots

+Things we plotted:

+  * Log pageviews, for each of {desktop, mobile, desktop + mobile}
+  * Mobile:desktop ratio vs 95% quantile

 To visualize the "decline" in pageviews we plotted the pageviews from Wikipedia Views, which now includes mobile data since July 2015.